 (3) If an application for another licence is made in respect of the place to which a licence document applies, the CEO may extend the period specified in the licence document so that the existing licence continues to have effect until the application is determined.

-[Section 21 amended by No. 38 of 2011 s.
+[Section 21 amended: No. 38 of 2011 s.
 11.]

 22. Renewal of licence, application for